Everything Lean For Leaders And Their Teams

-The average or arithmetic mean (commonly just called the mean) is a measure of the central tendency of a sample.
-In layman’s terms, this is simply a way of describing what a representative item from a group would look like.
+The average or arithmetic mean (commonly just called the mean) is one of the most common measures of central tendency of a set of data.
+In layman’s terms, a measure of central tendency is simply a way of trying to describe the middle value of a set of data.

 The arithmetic mean is calculated by dividing the sum of the elements in the sample by the number of elements.